Huntley Dethatching Lawn Services

 Understanding Thatch Buildup in Huntley’s Heavy Clay Soils

-- Water ponding after light rain
+- Water ponding on the surface after rain

 - Thinning turf despite fertilization